PoeMadara/AI-BigData-Project/README.md

 ### Project on Training Program for Artificial Intelligence and Big Data Programming Applicable in 5G Environments

 I started this project in early July 2024.
-Currently, the project is in a very early phase, so please ignore the "Class tasks" folders.
+Currently, the project is in an early phase.

 I am working on this project solo, and I am focused on developing and exploring various aspects of AI and Big Data technologies in the context of 5G environments.